evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 ## Browse localhost's eXist in oXygen's Data Source Explorer

-1. Note: This is optional and used for editing files already stored in the database on your local copy of eXist-db.
-The previous section provides a convenient method of uploading individual files to eXist-db.
+1. Note: This is optional and used for editing files already stored in the database on your local copy of eXist.
+The previous section provides a convenient method of uploading individual files to eXist.

 1. In oXygen, select the `Window` menu > `Show View` > `Data Source Explorer`.
 A new pane will open up, called `Data Source Explorer`.